joshbax-msft/mdhelper/README.md

 - formatting is often overwritten during toggles (bold favors \*\*; italics favor \_)
 - converting to list strips any pre-existing list formatting
 - the blockquote toggling algorithm isn't particularly smart
-- table formatting resizes table columns based on the largest string in that column
+- GFM table formatting resizes table columns based on the largest string in that column
  - also removes extraneous dash lines and adds a dash line if one is not already in the correct position
+ - also tries to smartly work around dash lines when adding rows; consequently, trying to add a row above the dash line results in adding a row below the dash line